 - Invoice is generated and sent to the customer digitally.

-- Customer logs into online portal at your website to pay their invoice.
+- Customer logs into the online portal at your website to pay their invoice.

 - Payment is processed via credit card, ACH, or e-check.